 Modal Verbs: may

-May with the Indefinite Infinitive:
+May + Indefinite Infinitive:

-May is used with the indefinite infinitive to express permission, possibility or probability in the present.
+May is used with the indefinite infinitive to express permission, possibility, or probability in the present.

 It can also be used to make polite requests.

 It may rain this afternoon.
+(Possibility or probability)

 May I borrow your pencil, please?
+(Polite request)

 May can be used with continuous tenses to express permission or possibility over a period of time.

 He may be playing basketball right now.
+(Possibility over a period of time)

-May in negative form:
+May in negative:

 In negative form, may not is used to indicate that permission is not granted or something is prohibited.

-She may not use my computer without my permission. (permission not granted)
+She may not use my computer without my permission.
+(Permission not granted)

-May with the Perfect Infinitive:
+May + Perfect Infinitive:

 Examples: He may have forgotten his keys at home.
+(Possibility in the past)

 I may have left my phone in the car.
+(Probability in the past)

 It’s important to note that in the past tense, might is used instead of may to express permission or possibility.

-May in the Subordinate clauses:
+May in subordinate clauses:

 May with the indefinite infinitive can also be used in subordinate clauses to express purpose.